fparma/liberation/doc/modifications.md

 * Replace Atlas LHD with CUP LHD
 * replace usage of player with ACE_player
 * Add Action at the base to clean up corpses around the base.
 Maybe a second one for Admins to remove all corpses from the mission
+* Put Preprocessor defines for GUI's in one file, so makepbo doesen't abort when it detects multiple declarations of the same define.
+* Apply setUnitTrait to all players.
+* Disable Intro and Cinematics by default

 ### Done